Seeed-Studio/wiki-documents/docs/Grove-12-bit-Magnetic-Rotary-Position-Sensor-AS5600.md

 ## Working Principle

 Grove - AS5600 is based on the Hall Effect, the build-in Hall sensor can detect changes in the direction of the magnetic field, thus there is also no rotation angle limit.
 The magnetic field direction information is amplified by the amplifier, with the help of the build-in 12-bit A/D, the AS5600 module can output 4096 positions per round.
 The output is selectable, you can either use the I2C interface to output the RAW data or output the PWM wave/Analog wave via the OUT pin.
-Meanwhile, the maximum anlgle is also programmable, you can set the maximum angle from 18° to 360°, which means that the measured angular accuracy is up to 18/4096.
+Meanwhile, the maximum angle is also programmable, you can set the maximum angle from 18° to 360°, which means that the measured angular accuracy is up to 18/4096.

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-12-bit-Magnetic-Rotary-Position-Sensor-AS5600/master/img/Grove-12-bit-Magnetic-Rotary-Sensor-AS5600-show-NS.jpg)